Osuna0102/Live-Transcription-Jp/README.md

 This is a modified version with additional features of deepgrams base python flask public repository!
 The objective of this application is to help measure the amount of output a user does when studying a lenguage.
 (In this case, japanese)

 To run this project create a virtual environment by running the below commands.
-You can learn more about setting up a virtual environment in this article.

 ```
 mkdir [% NAME_OF_YOUR_DIRECTORY %]
 cd [% NAME_OF_YOUR_DIRECTORY %]